-Numerous rulers in this region went by the name of Herod making it difficult to keep them straight.
+There are several Herods in this historical context making it difficult to keep them straight.
 The one who will appear in this story is Herod Antipas who governed in Galilee from 4 to 39 AD.
-He was criticized by John the Baptizer for marrying his halfbrother Philip's wife Herodias.
+He was criticized by John the Baptizer for marrying his half-brother Philip's wife Herodias.
 Apparently while Herod was visiting Philip, he had committed adultery with Philip's wife, divorced his own legal partner, and then married Herodias.
 Philip was still on the scene and these actions were filled with political rivalry and motives.
 That the son of Herod the Great might be engaged in illicit relations is not strange when one recalls that his father managed to have ten different wives.
 Herod is a man of influence who is able to gather important political, business, and military leaders at this party.
 The context of the party makes the events of that day all the more gruesome.
 Some traditions have made the young girl dancing into a seductress, but the language used to describe her would fit for a very young girl who is hauled out at the party much in the way I make my children play their musical instruments for guests at my home.